I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Sue: What a waste of money.

-When the Doctor and his companions are taken to see the Guardians, Sue is amused by the Monoids’ means of communication.
+Sue is amused by the Monoids’ unique method of communication.

 Sue: Their sign language is very advanced.
-The one-eyed thing just waved its hand a bit and the human translated it into four, very detailed sentences.
+The one-eyed thing waved his hand a bit and the human translated it into four very detailed sentences.
 Amazing.

-The Guardians give the Doctor – and us – a massive info-dump, and it doesn’t take Sue very long to spot the logical flaw.
+When the Guardians provide the Doctor – and us – with a massive info-dump, Sue immediately spots the logical flaw.

-Me: I’ve just thought of something.
-If the voyage to this new planet takes 700 years, this lot will be dead long before they get there, yes?
+Sue: If the voyage to this new planet takes them 700 years, they will be dead long before they get there, yes?
 Well, how come the criminals get to sleep through the really shit bit?
-They are shrunk, put into storage, and then they wake up centuries later to reap all the rewards.
-It doesn’t seem very fair to me.
+They are shrunk, put into storage, and then wake up centuries later to reap all the rewards.
+It doesn’t seem fair to me.

 Sue: Oh, brilliant!
-Not only is Dodo really annoying, she’s going to kill everybody as well.
+Not only is Dodo really annoying, she’s going to kill everyone as well.
 Is she cursed?
 Is this why she’s called Dodo?
-Does every species she come into contact with become extinct?
+Does every species she comes into contact with become extinct?
 Is that her gimmick?

 The Plague

 Sue: I still don’t see what these Monoid creatures are bringing to the plot.
-They just seem to be there to do the light filing and heavy lifting.
+They’re just there to do the light filing and heavy lifting.

-When a Monoid corpse is blasted into space, Sue is impressed that we actually see the body fly out of the airlock.
+A Monoid corpse is blasted into space, and Sue’s impressed when we see the body fly out of the airlock.

 Sue: That was pretty good, actually.
-They didn’t need to show that – they could have cut away – it just goes to show that this director is really doing his best.
+They didn’t need to show that – they could have cut away.
+The director is definitely trying his best.

-The Doctor, Steven and Dodo are suspected of being alien spies from the planet they are heading to (“Didn’t anyone bother to check if the natives were friendly before they left?”), and they are incarcerated for spreading a deadly plague.
-Steven volunteers to defend them all at a hastily arranged trial.
+The Doctor, Steven and Dodo are accused of being spies, sent by the planet they’re currently travelling to (“Didn’t anyone bother to check if the natives were friendly before they left?”).
+Steven volunteers to defend them at a hastily arranged trial.

 Sue: Is Steven really the best person for this?
 Shouldn’t the Doctor be stepping up to the plate at this point?
-Steven will just shout at everyone.
+Steven will just shout at them.

-And then Steven comes down with the virus himself, which, as far as Sue is concerned, makes absolutely no sense whatsoever.
+And then Steven comes down with the flu himself, which, as far as Sue is concerned, makes absolutely no sense whatsoever.

-Luckily, the main Guardian, who is watching the Ark’s equivalent of Sky News from his sickbed, gains enough strength to stop everyone from being flushed out of the airlock.
-He gives the Doctor an opportunity to find a vaccine to cure everyone and, er, he does!
+Luckily, the main Guardian, who’s watching the Ark’s equivalent of Sky News from his sickbed, gains enough strength to stop everyone from being flushed out of the airlock.
+He then gives the Doctor an opportunity to find a vaccine to the virus and, er, he does!

 Sue: That was a bit quick.
 Is that it?